jmisener123/pump-playlist-builder/README.md

 Pump Playlist Builder ([pumpplaylistbuilder.com](http://pumpplaylistbuilder.com)) is a tool for BodyPump instructors to create custom class playlists using tracks from Les Mills releases.
 Creating your playlists can be a huge mental load — use this tool to sort through the release you own and create a totally random playlist, filter by theme tags like “Halloween,” “Break-Up Songs,” or “Easy to Learn,” or simply see all your back catalog options for each track and build your playlist manually.

-Releases currently go back to release 60.
+Releases go back through Release 1, with some exceptions based on tracklist availability.
+Thank you to Mary Nsunwara for helping with the data backfill!

 This tool is not affiliated with, endorsed by, or officially connected to Les Mills International.
 It was created by a certified instructor for educational and personal use.